SNHD-Development/FormSchemaRender/README.md

 Return JSON Format (Required)

 	{
-		value: "any value that will return, if data existed in the JSON result.
-This will be ignored.",
+		"value": "any value that will return, if data existed in the JSON result.
+This will be ignored.", "data": {
-		data: {
-			caption: "Table Caption",
+			"caption": "Table Caption",
-			thead: {
+			"thead": {
-				key: value
+				"key": "value"
 			},
-			data: {
+			"data": {
-				data1 : {
+				"data1" : {
-					key: value
+					"key": "value"
 				},
-				data2 : {
+				"data2" : {
-					key: value
+					"key": "value"
 				}
 			},
-			hiddenfields: [
+			"hiddenfields": [
 				'key1', 'key2'
 			]
 		}